 - Automate your HR reporting: Don’t try to generate every report manually.
 This is highly inefficient and will drain the capacity of your HR data department.
 All reports described in this article can easily be automated and auto-generated.

 - Provide relevant information: Don’t try to make everyone happy.
 If you can make 80% of the people happy with 20% of the information, that may well be the best solution.
 Making an overly complicated dashboard and reporting on irrelevant data may lead to low engagement with the reports or dashboards and thus lower the impact.

 - Fix mistakes: HR data is dirty, and there will be mistakes in your HR report.
 Fix those mistakes in the source systems and make sure to help to create procedures that are beneficial in the accurate input of data.

 HR reporting and HR dashboards are often a stepping stone for organizations that want to move towards HR analytics – and that’s why this subject is so important.
 Depending on the company that you work for, different data will be relevant.
-Good luck creating your HR report!
+Good luck with creating your HR report!